-The BSD Equity Collaborative is a rebranding of the Restorative Practices Collaborative (RPC) and is focused on a broader vision of equity and antiracist work.
-This work centers students and leverages youth-adult partnership models with students from the Summer Racial Justice Academy as permanent members of the team.
+The BSD Equity Collaborative is a rebranding of the Restorative Practices Collaborative (RPC) and now focuses on a broader vision of equity and antiracist work through centering students as partners and working alongside student consultants from the Summer Racial Justice Academy as permanent members of the team.
 There are representatives from every school on the collaborative and permanent student members who co-facilitate the work.

 The goals of the Equity Collaborative are to: